spindynamics/TBKOSTER/README.md

-# DyNaMol
+# TBKOSTER

-DyNaMol is an open source software simulation package for the simulation of magnetic materials developed at the [French Alternative Energies and Atomic Energy Commission](http://www.cea.fr).
-DyNaMol is designed to provide a community standard tool for ab initio simulations of magnetic materials with high performance and an easy-to-use interface.
+TBKOSTER is an open source software simulation package for the simulation of magnetic materials developed at the [French Alternative Energies and Atomic Energy Commission](http://www.cea.fr).
+TBKOSTER is designed to provide a community standard tool for ab initio simulations of magnetic materials with high performance and an easy-to-use interface.

 Using a variety of common simulation methods it can calculate the equilibrium and dynamic magnetic properties of a wide variety of magnetic materials and phenomena, including ferro-, ferri- and antiferro-magnets, nano objects, ultrafast spin dynamics, magnetic recording media, exchange bias, magnetic multilayer films and even complete devices.

-DyNaMol is governed by the CeCILL license under French law and abiding by the rules of distribution of free software.
+TBKOSTER is governed by the CeCILL license under French law and abiding by the rules of distribution of free software.
 You can use, modify and/ or redistribute the software under the terms of the [CeCILL license](http://www.cecill.info) as circulated by CEA, CNRS and INRIA.

-To account DyNaMol in your developments, please cite and refer to the following references for more details :
+To account TBKOSTER in your developments, please cite and refer to the following references for more details :
 * [Ramon Cardias, Cyrille Barreteau, Pascal Thibaudeau and Chu Chun Fu, Phys.
 Rev. B **103**, 235436 (2021)](https://doi.org/10.1103/PhysRevB.103.235436) and [arXiv.2101.06121](https://arxiv.org/abs/2101.06121)
 * [Cyrille Barreteau, Daniel Spanjaard and Marie-Catherine Desjonquères, Comptes Rendus Physique **17** (3-4) 406-429 (2016)](https://www.sciencedirect.com/science/article/pii/S1631070515002601?via%3Dihub)

-## Getting DyNaMol
+## Getting TBKOSTER
-DyNaMol is available from github.
+TBKOSTER is available from github.
 The code runs in serial on MacOS and linux.
 An OpenMP parallelism is deployed on k-points.
 A comprehensive overview of the software features and example input files are also provided.

 ## Capabilities
-DyNaMol is designed to be highly flexible to deal with a wide variety of problems using a diverse set of simulation tools and methods.
+TBKOSTER is designed to be highly flexible to deal with a wide variety of problems using a diverse set of simulation tools and methods.
 The capabilities of the code can be summarized broadly in terms of the simulation methods, standard problems, structural properties and features of the code, all of which can be combined to tackle almost any problem.

 ### Simulation methods
 * -[x] Stochastic Landau-Lifshitz-Gilbert